What Is Hreflang? A Complete Guide

 <link rel="alternate" hreflang="es-mx" href="https://example.com/mx/" />

-Every page in your hreflang set must include the full set of links -- including a link to itself.
+Every page in your hreflang set must include the full set of links -- including a self-referencing tag linking to itself.

 Three ways to implement it